-They are designed following the same principles and by the same coaching team that are responsible for elevating Britain to the status of the World’s number one cycling nation and will ensure that 2015 is your most successful cycling year yet.
+They are designed following the same principles and by the same coaching team that are responsible for elevating Britain to the status of the World’s number one cycling nation and will ensure that this is your most successful cycling year yet.

 Find the overviews of the plans here:

-The plans are now presented in an easy to follow format with each week available as a single easy to print and view page.
-There are also full overviews of the plans available which will allow you to see what you’re committing to and how the training progresses.
+The plans are presented in an easy to follow format with each week available as a single easy to print and view page.
+There are also full overviews of the plans available which will allow you to see what you are committing to and how the training progresses.
 For every session, along with clear and easy to follow instructions detailing duration and intensity, you’ll also know exactly why you’re doing that workout, the physiological benefits it’ll confer and how those will transfer into improved performance on the road.

 Who are they for?

 What do they involve?

 - Training weeks on the Intermediate Plan will typically have 3 essential core sessions.
 These normally consist of a shorter mid-week workout and back-to-back Saturday and Sunday rides.
 There are also additional bonus workouts that you can choose to add in.
 These can be rides or cross training activities.
 Each week will have a minimum of two rest days.

 - Training weeks on the Advanced Plan will typically have 4 essential core sessions.
 These normally consist of two shorter mid-week workouts and back-to-back Saturday and Sunday rides.
-As with the Intermediate Plan there’s scope for additional bonus workouts, which can be non-cycling cross training, and two rest days per week.
+As with the Intermediate Plan there is scope for additional bonus workouts, which can be non-cycling cross training, and two rest days per week.

 - Rest days are scheduled and are an essential part of building cycling fitness.
 If you want to improve, you can’t miss them, more is not always more.